open-telemetry/oteps/text/trace/0192-messaging-semantic-conventions-spec.md

-This OTEP is based on [OTEP 0173](0173-messaging-semantic-conventions.md), which defines basic terms and describes messaging scenarios that should be supported by the semantic conventions.
+This OTEP is based on [OTEP 0173](0173-messaging-semantic-conventions.md), which defines basic terms and describes messaging scenarios that should be supported by messaging semantic conventions.

 ## Motivation